arenaxr/arena-unity/README.md

 - Paho MQTT: https://m2mqtt.wordpress.com/m2mqtt_doc

 ## Library Usage:
-1. Open a new or existing Unity project.
+1. Open a new or existing Unity project. **Only confirmed to work in Unity 2019.4.30f1, 2020+ has an import issue.**
 1. Modify the `Project Settings | Player | Other Settings`.
 1. Change `Scripted Define Symbols` to include: `SSL`.
 1. Change `Api Compatibility Level` to: `.NET 4.x`.